jsalva9/A0C4-alphazero-for-connect-4/adl_tasks/adl_hacking.md

 After playing 100 random games against itself (random vs random) and against the optimal policy, we could conclude that the RandomAgent has an average accuracy of **0.81**.
 It could seem high, but it is not, it just has to do with the scaling of the _evaluation_ vector and the choice of the accuracy metric.
-- We also experiment with this measure for the OptimalAgent, and indeet has an accuracy of **1.0**.
+- We also experiment with this measure for the OptimalAgent and indeed has an accuracy of **1.0**.

 What would be the target accuracy for the AlphaZeroAgent?
 We would naturally expect it to be better than the RandomAgent, i.e., > 0.81.
-But how good to we aim for?
+But how good do we aim for?
 We could aim for 1.0, but that is unlikely to happen.
 However, I could imagine that if AlphaZero is trained in the same settings as it was done by DeepMind for Chess or Go (that is 5000 TPUs during 3 days), it would be able to learn the optimal policy.
 However, our hardware limitations will make things difficult, and we will have to settle for a lower accuracy.
-We want set a target number; we simply aim for the highest accuracy possible!
+We want to set a target number; we simply aim for the highest accuracy possible!

 #### Last experiments and project status
 The training loop of AlphaZero is expensive.
 The main bottleneck is the Neural Network forward pass, which is used in the MCTS algorithm for every node expansion and search.
 Therefore, the training executions that I have done so far have been limited to 30 minutes of training.
 The best accuracy that I have achieved so far is **0.875**.
 It seems to be significantly better than the baseline accuracy.
-In a series of 20 games agains the RandomAgent, AlphaZero won 17/20 games.
+In a series of 20 games against the RandomAgent, AlphaZero won 17/20 games.
 However, it is still far from the optimal policy.
 More and longer training is needed to achieve better results.
 Hyperparameter tuning could also help to improve the results, and only minor parameters have been tuned so far.